KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Intellectual Property.md

 ## Definitions
 - `Intellectual property` - Creations of the mind that have value but can exist purely as data with no physical form.
-- `Copyright` - The legal right of owners to control the use and distribu- tion of their intellectual property.
+- `Copyright` - The legal right of owners to control the use and distribution of their intellectual property.
 - `Licence` - Official description of activities that are authorised or forbidden by the owner of intellectual property.

 ## Types of Software Licences